alsahfiza/alsahfiza.github.io/_powerbi/Adventure_Works_Revenue.md

     480w:    /assets/powerbi/Adventure_Works_Revenue.png

 description: >
-              This dashboard provides a comprehensive overview of Adventure Works' 2023 revenue performance.
-Key highlights include a strong profit margin of 24.23%, well above the target, and impressive sales volume with 261 units sold.
-Europe leads in revenue generation among product regions, and Blue is the top-selling product color.
-However, shipping times need improvement, as they fell short of the goal.
-The report also identifies potential operational areas for enhancement, particularly in reducing canceled orders and optimizing daily revenue trends.
+              This report provides an overview of Adventure Works' sales performance, highlighting key metrics such as stock levels, quantity purchased, and median sales across various countries.
+The report also showcases loyalty points by country, median sales distribution, and trends over time, offering a comprehensive snapshot of the company's revenue dynamics.

 links:
   - title:   Veiw